Do Google Ads Work for Restaurants?

 Campaigns, Ad Groups, Ads, Targeting

-The hierarchy is the same as in a Search campaign.
-The most significant difference from a Search campaign is the targeting to reach your customer, where the ads show, and that you’re using banner ads.
+The hierarchy of the campaign structure is similar to a Search campaign.
+The most significant difference from a Search campaign is:

 Here are some of the Display targeting options which are very different from Search campaigns: